 - If you have a history of amputation, peripheral vascular disease, neuropathy, or diabetic foot ulcers, you may be at a higher risk of amputation when taking Invokana.

-As always, when in doubt, talk with your doctor about the risks of taking Invokana, and be sure to ask if there are other ways to manage or treat your diabetes.
+As always, when in doubt, talk with your doctor about the risks of taking Invokana, and be sure to ask if there are other ways to manage or treat type 2 diabetes.